GrahameGW/grahamegw.github.io/_posts/2020-01-20-building-a-free-website-part-4.markdown

 tags:   Projects Tech
 ---

-<span style="font-style:italic">This article was previously titled "Part 4: MySQL, Amazon RDS, and PHP"</span>
+<span style="font-style: italic; font-size: 0.8rem; line-height: 0.5rem">This article was previously titled "Part 4: MySQL, Amazon RDS, and PHP."
+We set up a second instance for a database to power our site, which is likely overkill.
+I recommend you read the [Epilogue]({% post_url 2020-10-25-building-a-free-website-epilogue %}) before proceeding&mdash;most readers will find it more prudent to follow the instructions laid out over there.</span>

 AWS can be used for so many things.
 A person could spend a lifetime playing with all the different tools they make available to you in the cloud.
 But you ain't got time for that, so read on for part four of my series on setting up a website using only free infrastructure.
 We'll be getting a database set up to power the Wordpress CMS with, the final piece of groundwork necessary  to launch our site.